 Collard greens are nutritious and robust in flavor in their natural raw state so you can definitely enjoy them raw in salads.
 Per my earlier mention you’ll just want to cut them into thinner strips/pieces.
 Collard greens are bitter type greens hence the longer cook times are intense sautéing used.

 However, acidic ingredients like citrus and vinegars can help break down the greens without cooking.
 In this way the raw leaves are more like a ceviche in terms of cooking approach as they are marinated or “cooked” using the acidity.
-These makes them great for slaws or salads.
+Lime juice and red wine vinegar makes for one of the best and tangiest collard greens based slaws.

 Vegan Collard Greens